List of websites founded before 1995: American Marketing Association

 A group of marketing professors created a website for the American Marketing Association professional association in 1994.
 The website offered general marketing news for marketers and marketing professors.
 Approximately a year later, the site was moved to www.ama.org, where it remains.

 Amnesty International Canada

 The International Secretariat and the Computer Communications Working Group of Amnesty International Canada created a human rights website in 1994.
 It still operates at amnesty.ca.

 Apple Inc.

 Apple Inc. created apple.com, an example of an early corporate site, using the NCSA Mosaic browser.
 Snapshots of early versions of this site are available through the Version Museum.

 Art.Net

 Lile Elam created Art.Net or Art on the Net in June 1994 to showcase the artwork of San Francisco Bay Area artists as well as international artists.
-It offered free linkage and hosted extensive links to other artists' sites.
-This is not to be confused with Artnet, a publicly traded art market website based in New York City.
+It offers free linkage and hosts extensive links to other artists' sites.
+(This is not to be confused with Artnet, a publicly traded art market website based in New York City.)